-Wershe faced a critical parole hearing June 8, 2017 as he tries to take the next major step toward freedom.
+Wershe faced a critical parole hearing on June 8, 2017, as he tried to take the next major step toward freedom.
 He went through an intense four-hour parole hearing in Jackson, Michigan, with two members of the parole board and Assistant Attorney General Scott Rothermel.

 It was Wershe's first parole hearing in 14 years, and he admitted to pretty much everything police accused him of doing.
 But at the same time, he said he has been fully rehabilitated during his long prison stay.